Therapeutic Plasma Exchange: Hope for dementia: Hope for dementia, Alzheimer’s, memory loss, and autoimmune disease

 Fortunately, MaxWell Clinic has completed hundreds of plasma exchange procedures and has a very high rate of successfully accessing patients’ veins, even for patients needing regular procedures.
 This is important because peripheral IV access is much safer and has less risk for infection, blood clots, and problems with the catheter itself.

-Why Choose MaxWell Clinic For Regenerative Plasma Exchange?
+Why Choose MaxWell Clinic For Therapeutic Plasma Exchange?

-MaxWell Clinic is the first and only outpatient facility in the United States dedicated to providing Regenerative Plasma Exchange.
+MaxWell Clinic is the first and only outpatient facility in the United States dedicated to providing Therapeutic Plasma Exchange.
 We also:

-- Are the original developer and world leader in Regenerative Plasma Exchange
+- Are the original developer and world leader in Therapeutic Plasma Exchange

 - Have some of the highest levels of customization and safety protocols